-Just mentioning a home such as this can give you goosebumps and there are so many facets to it.
+Just mentioning a home such as this watermill can give you goose bumps.
+There are so many facets and 'it's the fabulous fun we've had with the kids here.' that is the overriding memory for the owners.

 The thought of living in a converted water mill grabs anyone’s attention.
 Few people will get the chance and this is a rare opportunity.

 Like the current owner you will have something wonderful to discover here.
 As special as the property is, and it is wonderful, after all it's almost impossible not to stop and stare at the mill workings every time you pass, there is another very special aspect to this home.